• Skip to primary navigation

 *This recipe is designed for unsweetened, natural peanut butter-the kind that's just pure ground peanuts.
 But honestly, I sometimes use the sugary, processed stuff too.
 If you go that route, reduce the maple syrup to 2 tablespoons to keep it from getting too sweet.

-Thin it out with water or a splash of coconut milk to pour over noodles, salads, Buddha bowls, and tofu dishes.
+For a variation, thin it out with a splash of coconut milk to pour over noodles, salads, Buddha bowls, and tofu dishes.

 Nutritional information is only an estimate.